mlstyszynski/techfest2019/README.md

 + the lab vqfx device access info:
 `root` and `Juniper1!`

-+ the contrail EM dashboard login/password is:
++ the contrail EM dashboard on server6 login/password is:
 `admin` and `contrail123`

 + the servers ssh access login/password is: